jboetticher/moon-jelly/README.md

 To create your own build, run:
 `npm run build`
 This builds the extension into the `moon-jelly-ext/build` folder
-From here, the build folder can be loaded as an unpacked extension into a Chromium-based browser
+From here, the build folder can be loaded as an unpacked extension into a Chromium-based browser.
+Short video for installing on [Google Chrome](https://www.youtube.com/watch?v=oswjtLwCUqg).

 ## Features :fishing_pole_and_fish:
 - Mint Page: publish assets to the ocean market on this page.